-If you are declaring goods claimed as part of your CAN$800 exemption that arrived in Canada before you or will arrive after your return to Canada, ask the border services officer for a Form E24, Personal Exemption CBSA Declaration.
+If you are declaring goods claimed as part of your 7 day/CAN$800 exemption that arrived in Canada before you or will arrive after your return to Canada, ask the border services officer for a BSF192, Personal Exemption CBSA Declaration.
 You will need your copy of this form to claim these goods.
 Otherwise, you may have to pay the regular duty and taxes on them.
 The form will only be completed by a border services officer at the CBSA port of entry.
 This form is not available online.

 False declarations and the seizure of goods

 If you do not declare, or falsely declare, goods, the CBSA can seize them.
 This means that you may lose the goods permanently or that you may have to pay a penalty to get them back.
 Depending on the type of goods and the circumstances involved, the CBSA may impose a penalty that ranges from 25% to 80% of the value of the seized goods.

 The Customs Act provides border services officers with the authority to seize vehicles that were used to import goods unlawfully.
 When this happens, the CBSA imposes a penalty that you must pay before the vehicle is returned to you.

 If you do not declare tobacco products and alcoholic beverages at the time they were imported, the CBSA will seize them permanently.

 The CBSA keeps a record of infractions.
 If you have an infraction record, you may have to undergo a more detailed examination on future trips.
 You may also become ineligible for the NEXUS and CANPASS - Private aircraft programs.

 If your goods were seized and you wish to dispute the action, you can appeal by writing a letter to the CBSA within 90 days of the date of the seizure.
 You can find more information about the appeal process on your seizure receipt form.